jeceljr/digitalCPUzoo/NCPU/README.md

 at the cost of complicating the assembler a bit if we define that the immediate values are always in the words following the instruction:

-    4F       abi 0x1234
+    0C       ldi r0,0x1234
-      82     aaddm
+      12     add r1,r0
     1234
-    D7       jcs extrabit
+    D7       bcs extrabit

-So the immediate value for the *abi* instruction comes after the *aaddm* instruction which is packed in the same word.
-When the *abi* instruction is being executed the *aaddm* has already been read into *IR* and *P* is already pointing to the immediate value.
-After it executes *P* will be pointing to the *jcs* instruction but it would be loaded yet and *aaddm* will execute instead.
+So the immediate value for the *ldi* instruction comes after the *add* instruction which is packed in the same word.
+When the *ldi* instruction is being executed the *add* has already been read into *IR* and *P* is already pointing to the immediate value.
+After it executes *P* will be pointing to the *bcs* instruction but it would be loaded yet and *add* will execute instead.
 Having both instructions in the same word be immediate causes no additional complications.